 Q: What happens now that construction is complete?

-The project will enter a long-term monitoring and maintenance phase starting in 2022.
-This will include monitoring of the caps with maintenance performed as necessary and monitoring PCB levels in fish and water.
-Planting will continue into 2022 and revegetated areas will be tracked over time to ensure they are recovering as expected.
+The project entered a long-term monitoring and maintenance phase starting in 2022.
+This includes monitoring of the caps with maintenance performed as necessary and monitoring PCB levels in fish and water.
+Habitat plantings will be tracked over time to ensure they are recovering as expected.

 Q: Why is a cleanup of the Grasse River necessary?